youribonnaffe/iegeek-security-camera/README.md

 The application itself is not too bad but I wanted to see if it was possible to enable/disable the camera remotely.
 Ideally I would like to receive alerts only when I'm not home which is known by the fact I enable or disable my home alarm (another system).

-TLDR: I did not manage to do it!
-But maybe others will have new ideas 🤓.
+TLDR: I **finally** managed to do it 🤓!

 ## Gathering intel about the camera

 I did not find much on the internet about this specific model but by searching about the mobile application I found:
 - https://github.com/sucotronic/meari-camera-cli
 - https://github.com/Mearitek/MeariSdk/blob/master/Android/docs/Meari%20Android%20SDK%20Guide.md
+(this repository also contains some of the .so native library loaded by the application)

 The camera is also branded as a Cooau product: https://www.cooau.com/products/battery-camera-dd201